JulioPDX/JulioPDX.github.io/juliopdx/content/posts/exabgp-in-the-lab.md

 root@internet:/# exabgp bgp.cfg
 ```

-I'll save your eyes, the output is crazy!
+I'll save your eyes, the output is a lot!
 For fun, lets check out some crazy prefix numbers on one ISP node and one Company A node.

 ```text
 A:ispa# show network-instance default protocols bgp summary